Nikki Addimando clemency

 About Nikki Addimando

-Nicole “Nikki”” Addimando is a mother, sister, friend, and beloved member of the Poughkeepsie community in New York.
+Nikki is a mother, sister, friend, and beloved member of her community in New York’s Hudson Valley.
 In September 2017, Nikki fatally shot her abusive partner in self-defense.
 The incident followed years of horrific physical abuse and sexual torture, which was documented by medical professionals, the police, her therapist, her midwife, and her friends.

 In February 2020 Nikki was sentenced by Judge Edward T. McLoughlin to 19 years to life in prison.
 In 2021, the New York State Supreme Court’s Appellate Division powerfully rejected the “methodology, approach, application, and analysis” Judge McLoughlin applied to sentence Nikki and amended Nikki’s sentence to 7.5 years under The Domestic Violence Survivors’ Justice Act.